Romaine Sawyers: Brentford

 On 1 July 2016, Sawyers signed with Championship club Brentford in a move that reunited him with former Walsall boss Dean Smith.
 He made his debut for the "Bees" in a 2–1 away defeat to Huddersfield Town on the opening day of the 2016–17 season.
 He scored his first goal for Brentford in a 2–0 win over West London derby rivals Queens Park Rangers on 28 October.
-He ended the 2016–17 campaign with three goals in 45 matches, helping Brentford a tenth-place finish as the key link between defence and attack.
+He ended the 2016–17 campaign with three goals in 45 matches, helping Brentford to a tenth-place finish as the key link between defence and attack.
 He scored five goals and contributed five assists in 44 appearances across the 2017–18 season as Brentford finished in ninth position, and was described as "one of the standout players at Griffin Park this season with his touch and passing range impressing many".
 He was voted Players' Player of the Year by the Brentford squad and was also named as Community Player of the Year.

 He was reported to be a transfer target of West Bromwich Albion manager Darren Moore in June 2018.
 Soon after taking charge at Brentford, new manager Thomas Frank named Sawyers as the new club captain in November 2018.
 Frank moved Sawyers further down the pitch as part of two central midfielders with Kamohelo Mokotjo rather than as one of three.
 He made 46 appearances during the 2018–19 season and was linked with a move to Aston Villa in the summer.